tpernatsch/foamForNuclearTPernatsch/Documentation/doxygen/files/Neutronics.md

 The *reactorState* dictionary is a bit of a special dictionary, in the sense that it is found under the *constant/neutroRegion/* sub-folder even though it is updated during a simulation (which typically happens to fields in the time folder).
 It included essentially 4 keywords:
 <UL>
 <LI> *keff*  is used in the spatial kinetics solvers as initial guess for keff when doing an eigenvalue calculation.
 It is then updated automatically at each time step (i.e., at each power iteration) with the calculated value of keff.
 When performing a transient calculation with the spatial kinetics solvers, *keff* is instead used to divide the neutron source term and is not updated during the simulation.
 Typically, to run spatial kinetics transient simulations, one first runs an eigenvalue calculation.
 The resuling *keff* will be the one that makes the reactor critical in a subsequent transient simulation. *keff* is diregarded by the point kinetics sub-solver.
 <LI> *pTarget* is used in the spatial kinetics solvers as target power when doing an eigenvalue calculation.
 It is also used by the point kinetics sub-solver, but only to correctly plot results.
 As power, GeN-Foam uses what it finds under powerDensity of the neutroRegion, or under the powerDensity of the fluidRegion if it does not find a powerDensity in the neutroRegion.
-To correctly plot point kinetics result, pTarget must be consistent with the mentioned powerDensities.
+To correctly plot point kinetics result, pTarget must be consistent with the mentioned power densities.
 <LI> *externalReactivity* is read both by the spatial kinetics and point kinetics solvers and is used to instantly add (or remove) a certain reactivity at the beginning of a transient.
 <LI> *initialPrecursorPowers* can be read by the point kinetics sub-solver in case the user wishes to set initial concentrations of precursors.
 If not found, precursor concentration are initialized so to be in equilibrium with the starting conditions (i.e. a steady state is assumed).
 Please note that precursor concentrations are written to reactorState as the simulation progresses, yet time information (i.e. at which time did I have these precursor concentrations?) is lost in this way.
 Thus, to avoid obtaining different results when re-starting from the same-time step, the precursor concentrations are written on disk under the precursorPowers keyword, NOT initialPrecursorPowers.
 If the user wishes to restart a point-kinetics simulation from a different time-step in the middle of a transient, they needs to change the precursorPowers keyword into initialPrecursorPowers.
 </UL>